ChenBlue/Machine_Learning-HW3-Transfer_Learning/README.md

 This is the homework from CS5651 Machine Learning in National Tsing Hua University.

 ## Instruction
 In previous HW, we trained a model for 0\~4 digits in MNIST handwritten digits dataset.
 The previous network structure is 5 hidden layer with 128 neurons and 1 softmax layer with 5 neurons.
 We will reuse pretrain model from HW2 to train **5\~9** digits.
 In data set, I will only keep **100** instances per digit for training set, **30** instances per digit for validation set, and whole testing set.
-There are 4 parts in this homework. </br>
+Besides, I set an early stop critirion.
+When the best loss doesn't decrease for 20 epochs.There are 4 parts in this homework. </br>
 ### Part 1
 Freeze 5 hidden layers and only train softmax layer.